yelhayeck/seguridad/readme.txt

 Fill in the configuration details:
 	Database username: root
 	Database password: root in uWAMP.
-Keep it blank in the case of XAMPP Database name: bricks
+Keep it blank in the xase of XAMPP Database name: bricks
 	Database host: localhost
 	Show executed commands: checked by default